Edward Olivares Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in MLB.
+- The Braves pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Braves have a 3.79 team ERA that ranks seventh across all league pitching staffs.
+- The Braves have a 3.73 team ERA that ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in baseball.
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Braves will look to Elder (1-0) in his third start this season.

-- In his most recent appearance on Monday, the right-hander threw 6 1/3 scoreless innings against the Cincinnati Reds while surrendering six hits.
+- In his most recent time out on Tuesday, the righty threw three innings against the Cincinnati Reds, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.